Universal fragmentation in annihilation reactions with constrained kinetics

 where we abbreviate the fractions for $c_6$ and $c_7$ as they contain over $100$ terms.
 The linked cluster expansion up to this order is shown in Fig.~\ref{fig:4} as a dashed black line.

-In the opposite limit of a completely filled initial state, \mbox{$\rho=1$}, an analytical value for $\rho_\infty$ (Fig.~\ref{fig:4}, green line) follows from the observation that empty intervals of size four or longer separate regions that do not interact, as none of the ten subsequences discussed above that lead to a reaction contains four adjacent empty sites.
-For a completely filled initial state, this leads to a recursive relation for the average final density.
+In the opposite limit of a completely filled initial state, \mbox{$\rho=1$}, an exact value for $\rho_\infty$ (Fig.~\ref{fig:4}, gray dotted line) follows from the observation that empty intervals of size four or longer separate regions that do not interact, as none of the previously discussed ten subsequences that lead to a reaction contains four adjacent empty sites.
+This leads to a recursive relation for the average final density of the completely filled initial state.
 Indeed, consider an isolated interval of~$L$ consecutively filled sites and denote the average particle number in its final state by $n_L$.
 By inspection, we find \mbox{$n_0=0$}, \mbox{$n_1=1$}, \mbox{$n_2=2$}, and \mbox{$n_3=1$}.
 A possible evolution of a longer interval with \mbox{$L=14$} is illustrated on the right part of Fig.~\ref{fig:3}, where longer intervals fragment into smaller ones by annihilation reactions.
-An interval of length $L$ contains \mbox{$L-3$} configurations with four consecutively occupied sites \mbox{(\config{1111})} that can annihilate by either an inward or outward hopping step [Figs.~\ref{fig:1}(a) and (b)], resulting in two smaller intervals of lengths \mbox{$L_1$} and \mbox{$L_2$} with \mbox{$L_1+L_2=L-4$}.
+An interval of length $L$ contains \mbox{$L-3$} configurations with four consecutively occupied sites \mbox{(\config{1111})} that can annihilate by either an inward or outward hopping step [Figs.~\ref{fig:1}(a) and 1(b)], resulting in two smaller intervals of lengths \mbox{$L_1$} and \mbox{$L_2$} with \mbox{$L_1+L_2=L-4$}.
 Such an update is shown in the second line of Fig.~\ref{fig:3}, where a filled interval of length \mbox{$L=14$} fragments in two shorter intervals of size \mbox{$L_1=7$} and \mbox{$L_2=3$}.
 In addition, there are two endpoint configurations \mbox{(\config{0111},} \mbox{\config{1110})} that can annihilate by an outward hop, reducing $L$ by three units and leaving one disconnected particle that does not participate in further annihilations.
 Such an update is shown in the third line of Fig.~\ref{fig:3}, where a correlated hopping step takes place at the right boundary of an interval of length \mbox{$L=7$}, leaving a filled interval of length $L=4$ and a single disconnected particle.
-Thus, an interval of length $L$ has \mbox{$2(L-3)+2 = 2 (L-2)$} equally probable decay events, which gives the following recursion relation for the average particle number
+Thus, an interval of length $L$ has \mbox{$2(L-3)+2 = 2 (L-2)$} equally probable annihilation events, which gives the following recursion relation for the average particle number,